Dusky hummingbird: Description

 The dusky hummingbird is 9 to 10.6 cm long.
 Males weigh about 4.3 g and females about 3.4 g.
 Males have a bright red bill with a black tip.
-Their upperparts are bronze green to greenish bronze that is more browish or grayish on the crown and uppertail coverts.
+Their upperparts are bronze green to greenish bronze that is more brownish or grayish on the crown and uppertail coverts.
 The tail is dull greenish bronze or grayish brown with a greenish gloss and dusky feather bases.
 It has a grayish streak behind the eye and dusky cheeks.
 It does not have an iridescent gorget like most other hummingbirds, but a deep gray throat with greenish flecks.
 Its underparts are slightly lighter gray down to the undertail coverts, which are buffy.
 It has white leg tufts.
 The female is much like the male.
-However, its bill is a duller red with a dark tip, its outer tail feathers have a blackish blue band near the end and brownish gray tips, and its underparts are a paler gray.
+However, its bill is a duller red with a dark tip, its outer tail feathers have a blackish blue band near the end and brownish-gray tips, and its underparts are a paler gray.